The BEST soft, fudgy, and chewy brownie cookies inspired by Little Debbie’s cosmic brownies! Enjoy chilled for the perfectly fudgy & dense texture.

 Melissa says

-That’s awesome to hear everyone loved this recipe, Kelly!
+I'm so glad you enjoyed this recipe, Shannon!
 Thank you so much for taking the time to leave a review!

 Melissa says

-I’m so glad you enjoyed this recipe, Emily!
+Yay, that's great to hear, Grace!
+So glad y'all loved this recipe!
 Thank you so much for leaving a review!

 Melissa says

-So glad to hear you loved this recipe, Amanda!
-Thank you so much for leaving a review!
+That's awesome to hear you made this recipe work gluten-free!
+Thank you so much for taking the time to leave a review, Emily!

 Melissa says